Pension remains, the rules change

 • You can still make choices for your pension.
 For example, retiring earlier.

-• We still offer a survivor’s pension.
-That's the pension your partner and children, if any, will receive when you die.
+• There will still be a pension for your partner and children, if any, which they will receive when you die.
 Already receiving a pension?
 In that case, the choices you made about the partner's pension when you retired will continue to apply.

 • The AOW (state pension) via the government remains.